https-sam/algorithm-visualizer/README.md

 # Welcome to Algo visualizer!

-This project features visualization of sorting algorithms with completely customizable and easy animations.
+This is a website that visualizes sorting algorithms with interactive components.

 [Demo](https://algovisualizers.netlify.app/sorting-visualizer)